One of the first Teslas in Europe gets the FSD upgrade along with the MCU2 — details & cost

 Before the big Tesla Autonomy Day last year, Elon Musk had announced on Twitter that anyone who has ever bought the Full Self-Driving (FSD) package will get a free upgrade to the HW3/FSD Computer.

-Tesla CEO Elon Musk‘s promise starts getting fulfilled in Europe now and the FSD computer upgrade did not cost Steven anything.
+Tesla CEO Elon Musk‘s promise is getting fulfilled in Europe now and the FSD computer upgrade did not cost Steven anything.
 He just had to take his car to the Tesla Service Center and the Tesla staff there retrofitted both components in around 3 and a half hours.

 A new input to output wire from the rear-view/backup camera had to be inserted into the FSD computer.
 Previously, the rear camera feed went directly to the MCU but now it has to go through the FSD computer to the MCU for Autopilot neural net vision and Sentry Mode functions.